 This acronym means the American Psychological Association.
 Be sure you know exactly if it’s appropriate to use this style, because APA is ideal format for the next subjects as behavioral and social sciences( such as Psychology, Political Science, Linguistics, Cognitive Science, Economics, Human geography and others).

-There exist four significant elements to consider (which are approximately similar for all formats):
+There exist four significant elements to consider (which are approximately similar for all formats).
+The first step to writing a research paper is:

 - Title Page